mixxxdj/proposals/proposals/2024-06-05_Track_Similarity_Column.md

 def compatibility(pitch_difference):
     rounded_pitch_diff = round(pitch_difference)
-    delta = abs(rounded_pitch_diff - pitch_difference)
+    cents = abs(rounded_pitch_diff - pitch_difference)
     # get a rank from 0 to 6, lower means more compatible
     cof_rank = circle_of_fifths_distance(rounded_pitch_diff)
-    return cof_rank, delta
+    return cof_rank, cents

 comp = compatibility(pd)
-print("Rank:", comp[0], "Delta:", comp[1]) # Rank: 0 Delta: 0.19895410624553378
+print("Rank:", comp[0], "Detune:", comp[1]) # Rank: 0 Detune: 0.19895410624553378
 ```

 This gives us a rank, where 0 means the tracks will be in the same key,
 and 6 means the tracks will sound most dissonant together.

-We also get a delta/detune value to find out how off tune the tracks will be in cents.
+We also get a detune value to find out how off tune the tracks will be in cents.

 TODO: The algorithm needs to be able to take in tuning information, for non 440Hz tuning standards.

 ### Displaying The Information

-A similarity column will show the rank.
-The column will allow for sorting and ranking search results.
+A similarity column will be added, which will allow for sorting and ranking search results.
 The values may be encoded as colors taken from a fire, in the range of black to bright yellow.

-Detune value may be displayed in another column.
-It ranges from 0 to 0.5.
-Lower values mean more harmonious transitions.

-**Open Question**: It may be possible to combine the information of the detune column into the similarity column.
-Either by creating a formula that combines the two values,
-or by encoding it in some other way (like opacity, or another icon).
+An option will be provided to display similarity as a percentage string, for accessibility.

+The value will be calculated using the detune and rank.
+It will be a kind of sinus curve with a tip at
+a full match and at compatible keys and dips where the key is out of tunes at the 50 cents region at least.

 ## Alternatives